prismskylabs/prism-api-examples/v2/python/entry-count-per-site-per-hour/README.md

 # Entry count per Day per Site

-This example integration will dump a json object to stdout of containing entry counts within business hours over a particular hour for all sites within a specified account.
+This example integration will write a json object to stdout of containing entry counts within business hours over a particular hour for all sites within a specified account.